harrifeng/osa-playground/README.md

 	$ vagrant init
 	$ vagrant up

+**Note: Currently, you will need to select your host's network adapter to be used by the NAT interface for the VMs.
+I believe this to be a default configuration by Vagrant and will not be used in the configuration of the OpenStack network.**

 You should now have a controller VM and several node VMs running in VirtualBox.

 	$ vagrant status